 The blind and the lame came to [Jesus] in the Temple, and he healed them.
 The leading priests and the teachers of religious law saw these wonderful miracles and heard even the children in the Temple shouting, "Praise God for the Son of David."

 But the leaders were indignant.
 They asked Jesus, "Do you hear what these children are saying?"

 "Yes," Jesus replied.
 "Haven't you ever read the Scriptures?
 For they say, 'You have taught children and infants to give you praise.'"
 Then he returned to Bethany, where he stayed overnight.

 — Matthew 21:14-17 NLT

-Jesus' ministry is for the lost, last, least, and left out and those who are willing to become that in his service — they notice, change their hearts, and offer their lives to Jesus.
+Jesus' ministry is for the lost, last, least, and left out and those who are willing to become the last and the least in his service — they notice, change their hearts, and offer their lives to Jesus.
 They are transformed.
-When you have nothing to protect and only the grace of God to capture your heart then it's easy to declare the truth when you see it.
-That's why a song like "Amazing Grace" is so important: it reminds us that we were once "lost, last, least, and left out."
+When you have nothing to protect and only the grace of God to capture your heart, then it's easy to declare the truth when you see it.
+That's why a song like "Amazing Grace" is so important: It reminds us that we were once lost, last, least, and left out.
 Because of his great love for us, Jesus came to find us, to make us first, to give us significance, and to include us in his family!

-Almighty and loving Father, thank you for paying the cost in Jesus to adopt me into your family and share with me your grace.
+Almighty and loving Father, thank you for paying the cost in Jesus to adopt me into your family and share your grace with me.
 I praise you for your holiness.
 I praise you for your might.
 I praise you for your work in history.
 I praise you for your love, justice, mercy, and righteousness.
 I praise you for redeeming your people and keeping your promises.
 I praise you, O God, because you are worthy of all praise.
-In Jesus name I offer up my thanks and praise.
+In Jesus' name, I offer up my thanks and praise.
 Amen.